⚡ 2026 adventure tours live — enquire & book now

 ⏱ Half day 💰 $90–$130 🐋 Wildlife

 June–November, small-group boats intercept migrating humpbacks just off the Gold Coast.
-Many operators include a photo guarantee.
+Many operators include a second-trip guarantee if no whales are sighted.
 Depart from Brisbane as a day trip to save on coast accommodation.

 View tour →